VedGadmade/cybersecurity-portfolio/Networking/OSI-Model.md

+# OSI Model
-OSI ( Open System Interconnection)  model is a 7 layer framework which standardize how different networking protocol  and devices communicate.
+OSI (Open System Interconnection)  model is a 7 layer framework which standardize how different networking protocol  and devices communicate.

 | Layer | Function | Ports  | Protocol | Devices |
 | --- | --- | --- | --- | --- |